ms/buildtogether.tech/src/process/index.md

 template: page
 ---

-A [% i "development process" %][% g development_process %]development process[% /g %][% /i %] defines who does what, when, in order to build a piece of software.
+A [% i "development process" %][% g development_process "development process" %][% /i %] defines who does what, when, in order to build a piece of software.
 Many have been described over the last fifty-odd years; most have passionate advocates and equally passionate detractors, but the differences between them are smaller in practice than in theory.
 This chapter therefore